j-easy/easy-rules/site/user-guide/introduction.md

 Easy Rules provides an abstraction for each of these key points that define a business rule.

-Next section will show you how to define a rule in Easy Rules either by extending a base class or by annotating your own domain class.
+Next section will show you how to define a rule either by extending a base class provided by Easy Rules or by annotating your own domain class.